- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 - I never stated that Hasso did not design some parts of HANA.
 But the parts that Hasso proposed are the parts that don’t work.
-Hasso proposed that all tables should be columnar (a major error that was reversed in SPS08 as we covered in How Accurate Was John Appleby on HANA SPS08?
+Hasso suggested that all tables should be columnar (a significant error that was reversed in SPS08 as we covered in How Accurate Was John Appleby on HANA SPS08?
 He proposed that all data could be processed in memory, and it doesn’t.
-He proposed removing all aggregates Is Hasso Plattner and SAP Correct About Database Aggregates?
+He recommended removing all aggregates Is Hasso Plattner and SAP Correct About Database Aggregates?
 All of these items were terrible ideas and are the subject of frequent lampooning by people that understand databases.
 But that does not mean that HANA was not based upon pre-existing technology.
-In fact, if the author or Paul had read the link, which is the article Did Hasso Plattner and His Ph.D.
-Students Invent HANA?, they would have found that HANA was based partially on P*Time and TREX, which were two acquisitions made by SAP roughly a year before Hasso claims to have begun his work on HANA.
+If the author or Paul had read the link, which is the article Did Hasso Plattner and His Ph.D.
+Students Invent HANA?, they would have found that HANA was based partially on P*Time and TREX.
+These were two acquisitions made by SAP roughly a year before Hasso claims to have begun his work on HANA.
 Although Teradata is suing SAP claiming IP theft that ended up in HANA, as we covered in How True is SAP’s Motion to Dismiss the Teradata Suit.
 Is the Teradata lawsuit also fake news?

 So let us review the 2nd to 3rd factual claims made by the Bärbel Winkler article.

-- The fact that Hasso designed HANA badly is contradicted by the fact that Brightwork stated that HANA was based upon acquisitions: (FALSE)
+- The fact that Hasso designed HANA poorly is contradicted by the fact that Brightwork stated that HANA was based upon acquisitions: (FALSE)

 - The two acquisitions were mysterious and an unnamed company: (FALSE)

-I don’t know Paul personally, but I have read several of his articles and he is clearly a smart person.
+I don’t know Paul personally, but I have read several of his articles, and he is clearly a smart person.
 However, Paul has not put in the work to research HANA the way that I have.
-And he is constantly subjected to faulty information about HANA because of the company he keeps.
+And he is continuously subjected to erroneous information about HANA because of the company he keeps.

 Bärbel Winkler Cannot Verify The Article?